- Parents Home

 If your baby seems to be getting enough milk, but continues to suck for an hour or more, your little one might be nursing for comfort rather than for nourishment.
 So, how do you know?
 Once your baby has fed well, he or she may stay on your breast but:

-stop sucking and swallowing
+- stop sucking and swallowing

-play with your nipple
+- play with your nipple

 Nursing can be one of the most challenging but rewarding experiences you'll have as a mother.
-As you become more used to breastfeeding your baby, you can try different positions or modify the four basic ones.
+As you become more used to breastfeeding your baby, you can try different positions or vary the four basic ones.

 Experiment with the different holds until you find a position that lets your baby nurse successfully and allows you to feel comfortable.
 You and your baby will soon find that nursing can be a relaxing, great way to bond.